nloh29/483_MIPS/README.md

 # 483_MIPS
-This project is for the MIPS CPU that is made in Verilog using Xilinx tools
+This project is to implement DES Encryption for the MIPS CPU that is made in Verilog using Xilinx tools